ibm-cloud-docs/containers/cs_ts_cluster_autoscaler.md

     kubectl delete pod -n kube-system <pod_name>
     ```
     {: pre}

+7. Optional: If you completed the debugging steps and your cluster still does not scale, you can disable and reenable the autoscaler by editing the config map.
+    1. Edit the `iks-ca-configmap`.
+        ```
+        kubectl edit cm iks-ca-configmap -n kube-system
+        ```
+        {: pre}

+        Example output:
+        ```yaml
+        apiVersion: v1
+        data:
+        workerPoolsConfig.json: |
+            [{"name": "default", "minSize": 2, "maxSize": 5, "enabled": true }]
+        kind: ConfigMap
+        metadata:
+        annotations:
+            workerPoolsConfigStatus: '{"2:5:default":"SUCCESS"}'
+        creationTimestamp: "2020-03-24T17:44:35Z"
+        name: iks-ca-configmap
+        namespace: kube-system
+        resourceVersion: "40964517"
+        selfLink: /api/v1/namespaces/kube-system/configmaps/iks-ca-configmap
+        uid: 11a1111a-aaaa-1a11-aaa1-aa1aaaa11111
+        ```
+        {: codeblock}

+    2. Set the `enabled` parameter to `false` and save your changes.
+    3. Edit the `iks-ca-configmap` again.
+Set the enabled parameter to `true` and save your changes.
+        ```
+        kubectl edit cm iks-ca-configmap -n kube-system
+        ```
+        {: pre}

+    4. If your cluster still does not scale after disabling and reenabling the cluster autoscaler, you can edit the `minSize` or `maxSize` parameters in the `iks-ca-configmap`.
+In some cases, editing the `minSize` and `maxSize` worker parameters successfully restarts the cluster autoscaler.
+        ```
+        kubectl edit cm iks-ca-configmap -n kube-system
+        ```
+        {: pre}

+    5. Edit the `minSize` or `maxSize` parameters and save your changes.

-7. Monitor the cluster autoscaler activities in your cluster to see if the issue is resolved.
+8. Monitor the cluster autoscaler activities in your cluster to see if the issue is resolved.
 If you still experience issues, see [Feedback, questions, and support](#getting_help_ca).

 ## Feedback, questions, and support
 {: #getting_help_ca}